+A summary of the responsibilities of each panel member is outlined in the Academic Roles and Responsibilities in Graduate Research booklet.

-- Principal Supervisor(s): At least one required for all research students.
-Appointment of Joint Principal Supervisors is possible if they undertake all responsibilities equally - Secondary/External Supervisor When specific expert academic of the projector when supervision DCU staff sure as a DCU retires or researcher external to DCU - Independent Tanel Member: One other member of panel in a registered in 2011/12 or later, ey as SPD or MDI stugents audition to supervisor(s) required for all except those initially registered nput is needed or being given on a significant who is not vided by a person the regulations governing cases where students are jointly supervised by individuals external to DCU.
+- Principal Supervisor(s):

+At least one required for all research students.
+Appointment of Joint Principal Supervisors is possible if they undertake all responsibilities equally

+Secondary/External Supervisor(s):

+When specific expert academic input is needed or being given on a significant aspect of the project or when supervision is being provided by a person who is not a member of DCU staff such as a DCU retiree, adjunct faculty, or researcher external to DCU

+- Independent Panel Member:

+One other member of panel in addition to supervisor(s) required for all students first registered in 2011/12 or later, except those initially registered as SPD or MDI students prior to March 2016

-The responsibilities of a panel man by an Roles and Responsibilities in annual and a DCU's Policy on Fase arch Supposition and A
+The responsibilities of each panel member are outlined in the GSO booklet Academic Roles and Responsibilities in Graduate Research.

+DCU's Policy on Research Supervision and Awards in Collaboration with Other Institutions outlines the regulations governing cases where students are jointly supervised by individuals external to DCU.